 The investment adviser and broker shall promptly confirm all transactions and fund movements to the District.
-The investment adviser shall also make sure the broker provides duplicate confirmation to the District.
+The investment adviser shall also ensure brokers provide duplicate trade confirmations to the District.

-The investment adviser shall meet at least quarterly with District management and/or with the Administrative Committee of the Board of Directors to review account activity, economic conditions and investment performance.
+The investment adviser shall meet at least quarterly with District management and/or with the Administrative Committee of the Board of Directors to review account activity, economic conditions, and investment performance.

-14. Changes to This Policy Must Be Approved by the Board
+20. Changes to This Policy Must Be Approved by the Board

 The Board of Directors may change this Investment Policy from time to time.
-Changes must be approved by the Board of Directors and sent in writing to the Treasurer or Director of Finance & Water Resources and other responsible employees, third parties and investment advisers.
+Changes must be approved by the Board of Directors and sent in writing to the Treasurer and other responsible employees, third parties and investment advisers.